wbzyl/rack-codehighlighter/README.markdown

     puts "hello world"
     </pre>

-(Informal description of the *pattern*: if the element contents begins with three colons, the text following the colons, up to the end of line, identifies the language.)
+Informal description of the *pattern*: if the element contents begins with three colons, the text following the colons, up to the end of line, identifies the language.

-Remark: language names are taken from the *ultraviolet* gem.
+Language names are taken from the *ultraviolet* gem, see bellow for the list.

 Next, the text matched by the pattern is removed from the code block, the matched element is removed, and code block is passed to *coderay*